 Telehealth visits made to a Lakeland Regional Health Urgent Care provider (863-284-6800) are not covered by the University.
 Personal health insurance can be used.

 Yes.
 The University’s respiratory clinic, located next to the Student Development Center pool, is available to students experiencing COVID-19 symptoms as identified by the U.S. Centers for Disease Control and Prevention.

 If you have symptoms, contact the Health Clinic at 863-603-6505 to schedule a telehealth visit.
 If the provider recommends a test for COVID-19, you will be scheduled for an appointment at the respiratory clinic.
 Those with an appointment will be directed to bypass the building’s entrance and meet the healthcare provider at an appropriately distanced location.

 Members of the Florida Poly community are asked to report a positive test result by completing and submitting the COVID-19 Notification Form.

 Students with a positive test result will be asked to isolate.
 All students should have a plan for how they will personally handle an isolation situation.
 Students living in the campus residence halls will work with their RA and suitemates to develop and understand each person’s individual plan.
-Limited isolation space is available on campus and will be administered through CARE Services.

 Again, students needing to isolate should begin with the COVID-19 Notification Form.
 CARE Services is available to help all students in their individual COVID-19 considerations and plans.